Data References

 Condition name references -

 Condition names under different variables can have the same names.
-In this case, we can't directly code the condition name, because the same condition name is declared twice.
-We should use referencing with their variable to make them unique.
+In this case, we should reference the condition names with their variable names to make them unique.

 Syntax -